Updated: 5 November 2020

 This is our guidance and the protocols we ask everyone to follow in order to keep safe.

 We will follow Government Guidance.
-Currently, visitors are not permitted inside our residential buildings, apart from in exceptional circumstances.
+Currently, as a result of the second national lockdown, visitors are not permitted to visit the Great Hospital site other than by specific arrangement with the Master or the Care Manager through the Office (by emailing firstname.lastname@example.org or calling 01603 622022).
 This will help us to ensure that infection control measures are adhered to fully.

-Visitors are asked to respect our protocol.
-The Master or the Care Manager has the right to withdraw permission at any time without notice if either of them consider our residents or our staff are being put at risk.
+The Master or the Care Manager has the right to withdraw a permission that is given to visit the Great Hospital site at any time without notice if either of them consider our residents or our staff are being put at risk.

 Our Meeting Spaces

-We have COVID-19-safe spaces on the estate both internally and externally that allow non-physical, properly socially-distanced contact between a resident and their visitors.
+We have an internal COVID-19-safe space at the Great Hospital which allows non-physical, properly socially-distanced contact between a resident and members of their support bubble.
 Residents are entitled to arrange visits Monday to Sunday within permitted times.

 Guidance for Visitors